nowshad-hossain-rahat/nhr_db/README.md

 # nhr_db

-This PHP library will help you to create database connetion using PDO and creating tables,inserting,updating,fetching,deleting data from database without writing any SQL code.Just create an object of the "DB" class and then the power is yours! :)
+This PHP library will help you to create database connetion using PDO and creating tables,inserting,updating,fetching,deleting data from database without writing any SQL code.Just create an object of the "NHR_DB" class and then the power is yours! :)

 # How to install :